rnestler/rnestler.github.io-source/content/articles/2017/2017-04-13_visiting_technologia_incognita.rst

     Example of Saskias creative programming / digital art

+She has a project where she creates similar work every single day since 2015!

 There was also a cheese, sausage and beer tasting on the same evening which I, as a Swiss guy, definitely approve!